CyrusNajmabadi/lang-design/CollectionLiterals.md

     If the literal has no elements, it has no `natural-type`.

-    The literal's `natural-type` is determined by the types of all of it's elements.
+    The literal's `natural-type` is determined by the types of all of its elements.

     An `expresion_element` `e_n` has the type of `en`.